This guide outlines the key SEO strategies you need to grow traffic from Google.

 PPP – Proximity, prominence, relevance

-Google is really smart at figuring out where you can located and displaying the most relevant local business results.
+Google is really smart at figuring out where you can be located and displaying the most relevant local business results.

 Here’s an example of proximity.